Member Reviews

 “This book is for asexual and romantic folks who have questions about to navigate relationships of all kinds.”

 I have the feeling that there are more approaches and more understanding for the subject and the need to be close to others, but in a different way than is often described in films and books.
 All of these areas are complicated enough on its own, but when you feel different, it is somehow even more difficult.
 That's why I like the way the author demystifies certain lived concepts and decouples the need for closeness and intimacy from the classic relationship model, making it tangible for aspecs.
-And how he takes the pathological out of the equation.
+And how they take the pathological out of the equation.

 “My goal […] I want every ace and aro person out there to feel equipped and empowered to pursue the relationships they want.”